arthurweinmann/go-ai-sdk/README.md

 # Current Status

-Currently, we only support OpenAI, and the implementation of its APIs remains under development.
+Currently, we only support:

+    - OpenAI, and the implementation of its APIs remains under development.

+    - Google Cloud Natural Language APIs, also under development.

 # How to use

 Import this golang module with `go get -u github.com/arthurweinmann/go-ai-sdk`.

+## OpenAI

 You may initialize OpenAI's sdk with a default API key.
 It is optional: